-The surgeon Dr. Jan Paul Frölke and rehabilitation physician Dr. Henk van de Meent and their research team from Radboudumc in Nijmegen have been following all patients treated with an osseointegration prosthesis since 2009 in collaboration with other major centers in the world.
+Yes, this is a safe treatment.
+Since 2009, surgeon Dr Jan Paul Frölke and rehabilitation physician Dr Henk van de Meent and their research team from Radboudumc Nijmegen have followed all patients treated with an osseointegration prosthesis in collaboration with other major centers in the world.
 They not only investigated the advantages of this treatment, but also mapped out the disadvantages and possible complications.
 Initially it was thought that the implant would lead to infection of the bone and loosening of the implant.
 Research published in American international scientific journals showed that the risk of loosening is very small in the first 84 patients with an osseointegration prosthesis.
 In 1 patient the implant became detached and had to be replaced.
-Follow-up studies were able to confirm this, but more than two-thirds of the people were found to have regular stoma irritation and infections.
+Follow-up studies confirmed this, but more than two-thirds of people were found to have regular stoma irritation and infections.
 Especially in people who smoke and in people with a high body weight.
-However, the stoma complaints were treatable and are often transient.
+However, the stoma complaints were easy to treat and are often transient.
 Due to recently developed new surgical techniques, stoma problems are still rare and the complaints are less.
-Stoma complaints are now mainly seen in the first two years after surgery.
+We now see stoma complaints mainly in the first two years after surgery.

+Since 2009 the medical specialists of AOFE clinics have followed all patients they have treated with an osseointegrator prosthesis.
+They have investigated the benefits and risks of an osseointegration prosthesis.
 Initially, it was thought that an implant protruding through the skin would lead to infection of the bone and detachment of the implant.
 This study of the first 84 patients with an osseointegration prosthesis showed that the risk is very small.
-In 2% the implant detached from the bone and the implant had to be replaced.
+In 2% the implant loosened from the bone and the implant had to be replaced.
 Stoma irritation and infections do occur, especially in people who smoke and people with a high body weight.
-The stoma complaints ca be treated in outpatient settings and are often transient.
-Due to recently developed new surgical techniques to create the stoma, the stoma problems are still rare and the complaints are less.
+The stoma complaints are easy to treat and are often transient.
+Due to recently developed new surgical techniques to create the stoma, the stoma problems are less common and the complaints are less.